 Rapporteur’s comment: This was discussed during the last review, and the understanding was that “one repetition” means the first transmission.
 But since there is still concern, it is OK to revise based on this proposal with a little update:

-For IoT NTN TDD mode, one or more repetitions of SI message transmission falling on the non-D subframes are postponed to the next valid D subframe within the SI-Window.
+For IoT NTN TDD mode, either the first SI message transmission or the repetitions of SI message transmission, that fall on the non-D subframes are postponed to the next valid D subframe within the SI-Window.

 Z055